Easy Honey Sweetened Chocolate Peanut Butter Cups (Low Sugar)

 Chocolate peanut butter cups sweetened only with honey?
 I know what you may be thinking, “Did she really have to mess with peanut butter cups?”

 And guess what?
-These are really good!
+Both versions are really good!

 They are not cloyingly sweet like the milk-chocolate store version, for sure, letting both the chocolate and peanut butter flavors really shine through.